 As we attempt to increase the size of the superposition, e.g., to test the QGEM protocol, inevitably, the noise, decoherence rate will also scale up, and it is paramount to understand how to control the decoherence rates.
 One dominant source of noise comes from the fluctuations in the electromagnetic sector~\cite{Schut:2023tce,Fragolino:2023agd,HP_Noise}.
 The latter is very important, because the QGEM protocol will utilise a diamagnetic levitation~\cite{Bose:2017nin,DUrso16_GM,elahi2024} via fixed magnet or current-carrying wires.
 Then, a Stern-Gerlach mechanism is initiated by the magnetic field gradients, any fluctuations in the current will induce the fluctuations in the magnetic field and gradients, which form the core of such noise.
 How much of such a noise can be tolerated, then becomes an important question intrinsic to the process of wavefunction splitting and recombination at the end of one-loop interferometer~\cite{Margalit:2020qcy,Folman2013,folman2019,Folman2018}.

 In this work, we will investigate a particular scheme for generating large spatial superpositions, on the order of $\sim 1\,\mu\mathrm{m}$, for a spin-1 NV center embedded in a nanodiamond, with mass $\sim 10^{-15}\,\mathrm{kg}$, within a time scale shorter than one second~\footnote{There are now many important schemes for creating macroscopic spatial superposition in a diamagnetic trap via the Stern Gerlach mechanism, see~\cite{scala2013matter,Pedernales:2020nmf,PhysRevLett.117.143003,steiner2024pentacene,Marshman:2021wyk,Zhou:2022epb,Zhou:2022jug,Zhou:2022frl}.}.
 Further, \cite{Pino_2018} proposes the use of inverted harmonic oscillator potential to accelerate the formation of large superpositions for mesoscopic objects.

-However, the protocol which was utilised for the inverted harmonic oscillator potential~\cite{PhysRevA.111.052207} in a Stern-Gerlach type interferometer consists of five sequential stages.
+A protocol which utilised the inverted harmonic oscillator potential~\cite{PhysRevA.111.052207} in a Stern-Gerlach type interferometer consists of five sequential stages.
 A very similar proposal has also been advertised in~\cite{Braccini:2024fey}, however, we will be following closely the sequences of \cite{PhysRevA.111.052207}.